To reach into the arguments of a function, I explained here that you should write:

 3}

-This is the preferred way of reaching into a function’s arguments
+This is the preferred way of reaching into a function’s arguments.
+So

 rather than resorting to the optimization presented in this post, simply use the